SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/analysis-parameters.md

 <!-- sonarqube -->
 * Global properties, defined in the UI, apply to all projects (From the top bar, go to **[Administration > Configuration > General Settings](/#sonarqube-admin#/admin/settings)**)
 <!-- /sonarqube -->
-* Project properties, defined in the UI, override global property values (At a project level, go to **Administration > General Settings**)
+* Project properties, defined in the UI, override global property values (At a project level, go to **Project Settings > General Settings**)
 * Project analysis parameters, defined in a project analysis configuration file or an analyzer configuration file, override the ones defined in the UI
 * Analysis / Command line parameters, defined when launching an analysis (with `-D` on the command line), override project analysis parameters